ewhitesides/update_salt/README.md

 # overview

-script to update salt on linux and windows minions
+script to run on salt master that updates salt minion on linux and windows

 # example calls